 WILMINGTON, NC Wilmington is a short two hour drive from Raleigh and is surrounded by some of the best and most pristine beaches on the east coast.
 Wilmington is home to many popular festivals including the NC Azalea Festival held in April and Riverfest, typically held at the end of September.
 One of the most famous attractions is the battleship North Carolina; among the most decorated battleships of WWII which is permanently moored there.
 Other attractions include Front Street, a popular area of shops and restaurants that runs along the river and the nearby NC Aquarium at Fort Fisher .

 ASHEVILLE, NC If altitude affects attitude, then the beauty of the Blue Ridge Mountains will elevate your spirits and mood.
-Asheville is well known for its splurge-worthy attractions and high-end culinary experiences.
+Asheville is well known for its splurge-worthy attractions and high-end culinary experiences and a popular weekend getaway.
 There are just as many options for anyone seeking an affordable getaway to the mountains.
 Asheville is also known for its artsy-crafty population with anything from pottery to music.
 Asheville boasts more craft breweries per capita than any other U.S. City .
 People from the Triangle now take weekend “Beercations” to Asheville.
 Other major attractions include the Biltmore House or perhaps you might enjoy white water rafting.
 Every fall, the beautiful colors of the changing leaves attracts thousands of visitors along the Blue Ridge Parkway.
 Asheville and the mountains are some 4 hours west of the Triangle.

 The NORTH CAROLINA ZOO Located 75 miles west of Raleigh in Asheboro.
 The NC Zoo is nationally recognized as one of the nations finest zoos.
 It was the first American zoo designed from its inception around the “natural habitat” philosophy.
 Instead of cages, the zoo presents animals and plants in exhibits that closely represent the habitats in which they would be found in the wild.
 This makes for a great day or weekend trip.